-The city enjoys a unique geographical location; it has one of the warmest winters of Europe.
+Despite the variable weather, the city enjoys a unique geographical location, with one of the warmest winters of Europe.

 Weather in January: What to Pack, What to Wear

 Due to the proximity to the Atlantic Ocean, the temperature in Lisbon never goes below zero in winter